NVIDIA/nsight-training/README.md

 each one will contain all previous exercise content (e.g. all bugs are fixed in the first performance analysis exercise).

-This exercise uses NVIDIA® NsightTM Eclipse Edition but all steps can be completed when compiling and running directly from the command line.
+This exercise uses NVIDIA® Nsight™ Eclipse Edition but all steps can be completed when compiling and running directly from the command line.
 These steps are marked as “CLI Alternative” below.